Mountain biking trails

 Starting Points: Cave and Basin National Historic Site or Sunshine Road

-Ride the Sundance trail (1) and/or to the Healy Creek road (2) until you get to the Brewster Creek trail.
+Ride the Sundance trail (1) and/or the Healy Creek trail (2) until you get to the Brewster Creek Junction where the trail begins.
 This trail is a double track that climbs steadily up the Brewster Creek valley to the Sundance Lodge (service for guests only).
-The ride to the lodge is not suitable for beginners and is a 21 km return trip.
+The ride to the lodge is not suitable for beginners.
 Brewster Creek is used by commercial horse traffic and is not recommended in wet conditions.

 18.7 km one way